jpz4085/BOOTDISK/README.md

 ```
 sudo ./setup.sh install | uninstall | upgrade
 ```
-Run at the prompt and install missing software packages.
+Click the shortcut on the app menu or run from terminal.
 ```
+bootdisk #Graphical dialogues.
-bootdisk
+bootdisk --text-mode
 ```
+Install any missing software packages as needed.

 Dependencies
 ------------